interviewcrew/hub/prompt_plan.md

      - `candidateId` (UUID, foreign key referencing `candidates.id`, not null)
      - `interviewStepId` (UUID, foreign key referencing `interviewSteps.id`, not null)
      - `interviewerId` (UUID, foreign key referencing `interviewers.id`, not null)
-     - `copiedAssignmentId` (UUID, foreign key referencing `copiedAssignments.id`, nullable) // Link to the specific doc used
+     - `copiedAssignmentId` (UUID, foreign key referencing `interviewAssignments.id`, nullable) // Link to the specific doc used
      - `structuredFormResponses` (jsonb, not null) // Store the evaluation form data as JSON
      - `googleMeetRecordingLink` (text, nullable) // Link to the Google Meet recording
      - `submittedAt` (timestamp, default now) // When the interviewer submitted this